open-radiogenomics/lung-sarg/README.md

 - **Distributed**: Permissionless ecosystem and collaboration.
 Open source code and make it ready to be improved.
 - **Community**: that incentives contributors.
 - **Immutability**: Embrace idempotency.
 Rely on content-addressable storage and append-only logs.
 - **Stateless and serverless**: as much as possible.
-E.g. use GitHub Pages, host datasets on S3.
+E.g. use GitHub Pages, host datasets on S3, interface with HTML, JavaScript, and WASM.
 No servers to maintain, no databases to manage, no infrastructure to worry about.
 Keep infrastructure management lean.
 - **Offline-first**: Rely on static files and offline-first tools.
 - **Above all, have fun and enjoy the process** 🎉